tuhh-ncps/T-Boost/README.md

 ## License

-No license file is currently included in this repository.

-Before reusing, modifying, or redistributing the code, please contact the authors or add an explicit open-source license.
+This project is proprietary.
+A `LICENSE` file is included in the repository root that describes the terms under which the software may be used.